Monday 13th to Friday 17th November

 During this week we will be looking at how we can work as individuals and collectively to prevent bullying.
-We will be particularly focussing on cyber bullying.
+We will be particularly focussing on how good friendship skills can help prevent bullying.

 At Mere School we expect good behaviour at all times, and encourage the children to treat one another and the school staff with respect because they know that this is the right way to behave.

 "There is an atmosphere of mutual respect in the school.
 Pupils show a high degree of courtesy and consideration for adults and one another."
 Ofsted

 "The children feel safe and take a genuine pride in their school."
 Ofsted